 Average Facebook advertising conversion rates by industry

 One of the most significant advantages of advertising on Facebook is that you have an unlimited number of ways to advertise to a wide range of different people.

-Statistically, this makes it challenging to measure average conversion rates across the board.
-Despite this, it can be helpful to see where you stand, compared to others in your industry.
+Overall, the average conversion rate for Facebook ads is between 9-10%.
+View the list below for an industry-by-industry breakdown of conversion rates for Facebook ads.
 Apparel 4.11% Auto 5.11% B2B 10.63% Beauty 7.10% Consumer Services 9.96% Education 13.58% Employment & Job Training 11.73% Finance & Insurance 9.09% Fitness 14.29% Home Improvement 6.56% Healthcare 11.00% Industrial Services 0.71% Legal 5.60% Real Estate 10.68% Retail 3.26% Technology 2.31% Travel & Hospitality 2.82% Overall Average 9.21% Remember, it isn’t exactly fair to compare your conversion rate to a conversion rate in a different industry or the collective whole either.

 A single contract with an industrial services company may add up to millions of dollars in revenue.
 Whereas, a business that is advertising in the fitness category may be selling $10 water bottles with highly targeted Facebook ads.
 The target audience is likely a lot smaller for industrial services companies too, and conversion rates in general for such big contracts are low in the first place.

 Does that make advertising on Facebook a bad idea for industrial services?
 Absolutely not!
 The company selling water bottles has to convert a LOT of traffic to compete with a single conversion in the industrial services space.